-Uncapped picks up another £26M to offer revenue-based finance to European entrepreneurs – TechCrunch
+Uncapped picks up another $26M to offer revenue-based finance to European entrepreneurs – TechCrunch

-The round was led by Mouro Capital (the recently spun-out fund previously called Santander InnoVentures), with participation from existing investors Global Founders Capital, Seedcamp and White Star Capital.
+The round was led by Mouro Capital (the recently spun-out fund previously called Santander InnoVentures), with participation from Iron Ventures and existing investors Global Founders Capital, Seedcamp, and White Star Capital.
 Various angel investors have also backed Uncapped, including Taavet Hinrikus (TransferWise), Christian Faes (LendInvest), David Nolan & Kevin Glynn (Butternut Box) and Carlos Gonzalez-Cadenas (GoCardless).

 Founded last year by “serial entrepreneur” Asher Ismail (who was most recently CEO of Midrive) and former VC Piotr Pisarz, Uncapped has set out to use various marketing, sales and accounting data to be able to offer finance for young businesses based on their current (and projected) revenue.
 It was born out of the pair’s own frustrations with the limited funding options available to European entrepreneurs, namely equity-based or traditional debt financing.